From the Clyde Walkway to Pollok Country Park, Glasgow is the perfect launchpad for hiking and camping adventures.

-There aren’t any campsites nearby so you’ll either want to wild camp en route or hop on the train to Milngavie, roughly a 45 minute journey, and set up at the West Highland Way campsite.
-From there, you can either explore some of the West Highland Way route, go for a walk in Mugdock Country Park, or walk part of the 134-mile John Muir Way.
+There aren’t any campsites nearby so you’ll have to wild camp en route or hop on the train to Milngavie, roughly a 45-minute journey, and set up at the West Highland Way campsite.
+From there, you can either explore some of the West Highland Way route, hike in Mugdock Country Park or walk part of the 134-mile John Muir Way.

-Wherever you decide on for your Scottish camping and hiking adventure, don’t forget that the best way to save money on your train tickets to Glasgow is to book in advance - the earlier you book, the cheaper your tickets will be, leaving you with more money to spend on hiking snacks!
+Whatever you decide to do around Glasgow, camping, hiking or simply enjoying nature, don’t forget that the best way to save money on your train tickets is to book in advance.
+The earlier you book, the cheaper your tickets will be, leaving you with more money to spend on hiking snacks and camping gear!

 Getting there by train